ddcroft73/emp-train-port/readme.md

       - Integrated QR Scanner to make checklists faster and easier.

 ## Future Proposed features:
- - a QR scanner to allow an employees to simply scan a part and generate a checklist.
+ - A QR scanner to allow an employees to simply scan a part and generate a checklist.
 No need to hand select a part.
  - A 2 way texting feature that will work SMS both ways.
 As it is it will stil keep an employess\supervisors info private.
 <br><br><br>